cacosta/caoi.github.io/_posts/2014-03-14-quick-and-dirty-dev-setup-newbie.md

 <i class="fa fa-exclamation-circle fa-lg alarm"></i> ***Note***: *If you are running <strong>OS X 10.9 Mavericks</strong>, then you can install the Xcode Command Line Tools directly from the command line by running `$ xcode-select --install` in Terminal, in which case you can skip Step 1 and you won't have to go through the download page and the questionnaire.
 Otherwise, if you are running OS X 10.8 Mountain Lion then you will need to complete the first step*

-Homebrew requires **Command Line Tools** to be installed which is available through Apple's **Xcode** suite and can be installed independently as follows:
+Homebrew requires **Command Line Tools** which is available as part of **Xcode**, a free developer toolbox provided by Apple, but rather than download the entire Xcode suite which is quite large, we can download the Command Line Tools independently from the Apple Developer site:

 - Visit <http://developer.apple.com/downloads>
 - Sign in with your Apple ID (the same one you use for iTunes and app purchases)